quipper/devops-test/README.md

 ### Restriction

 - Use at least 1 programming code.
 You can use any kind of programming languages.
-- Use at least 1 database which can use SQL or SQL-like query, such as PostgreSQL, MySQL, sqlite3, Google BigQuery, InfluxDB, etc...
+- Use at least 1 database which can use SQL or SQL-like query, such as PostgreSQL, MySQL, sqlite3, InfluxDB, etc...
 - Take in real-world problems into consideration (e.g. performance, maintainability)
 - Prepare instructions for setup and running using Docker or docker-compose and include it in the submission.
   - Basically, reviewers run the submission using Docker for Mac.